What’s the worst thing about car shopping?

 Then, he left.
 The salesperson leaned over and told me, “Look, let’s take a test drive.
 If we don’t my boss is going to be really mad at me.”

 I totally fell for it.
 I didn’t want the guy to get in trouble.
 I didn’t end up buying that car (thankfully), but I did take a test drive because of the guilt trip.

 The truth is, I got off easier than most.
 Mike Schatzki pointed out that guilt trips come into play when you’re talking price, and that’s when things can get ugly.

-Some favorite lines salespeople like to throw at you?
-Here’s a few:
+What are some of the favorite lines salespeople like to throw at you?
+Here are a few:

 - “We have to make a profit, too, you know.”